MysticaDragon/Final-Game/README.md

 Keyboard King - arrow keys and space bar used to move the character

+Physical - Gravity kicks in if you stop flapping your wings (space bar)

 Tiler - Scoreboard and stardust

 Points-R-Us -Tracks the amount of stardust collected